hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `deployment_configuration` block supports the following:

-* `app_location` - (Optional) The Geo-Location where the SAP system is to be created.
+* `app_location` - (Required) The Geo-Location where the SAP system is to be created.
 Changing this forces a new resource to be created.

 * `single_server_configuration` - (Optional) A `single_server_configuration` block as defined below.
 Changing this forces a new resource to be created.